PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/operator.md

 want, you can code your own.

-You also implement an Operator (that is, a Controller) using any language / runtime that can act as a [client for the Kubernetes API](/docs/reference/using-api/client-libraries/).
+You also implement an Operator (that is, a Controller) using any language / runtime that can act as a [client for the PlaidCloud API](/docs/reference/using-api/client-libraries/).

 Following are a few libraries and tools you can use to write your own cloud native Operator.